org-zick/andrewzick.com/README.md

 ###

 ## Pushing a Docker image to ECR
+- Build a new image with `docker-compose build caddy`
 - Get ECR credentials with `aws ecr get-login-password | docker login --username AWS --password-stdin 153765495495.dkr.ecr.us-east-1.amazonaws.com`
 - Tag the new image wth `docker tag IMAGE_ID 153765495495.dkr.ecr.us-east-1.amazonaws.com/personal-website:my-image-tag`.
-The ECR repository is call `personal-website` and the tag for the website would be a number like `1`.
+The ECR repository is called `personal-website` and the tag for the website would be a number like `1`.
 - Push the image to ECR with `docker push 153765495495.dkr.ecr.us-east-1.amazonaws.com/personal-website:my-image-tag`

+## Running the Docker image on an EC2
+- Install Docker and start the daemon
+- Pull the website image with `docker pull 153765495495.dkr.ecr.us-east-1.amazonaws.com/personal-website:my-image-tag`
+- Run the image with `docker run -dt -p 80:80 -p 443:443 -p 2019:2019 -p 8000:8000 153765495495.dkr.ecr.us-east-1.amazonaws.com/personal-website:my-image-tag`